Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 Squamish at Dusk

-Squamish at Dusk launched last year as a pilot project, and was so well-received that it’s back again in 2024.
+Squamish at Dusk launched in 2023 as a pilot project, and was so well-received that it was back again in 2024.
 It’s an immersive illumination wonderland that brings some light to the otherwise dark, drab months of the BC south coast’s rainy winter season.

-The attraction runs from November 28th until December 14th this year.
+The attraction tends to run from late November to mid-December.
 Its colourful lights are at Rose Park in Squamish.
 The park sets up several light installations that tell stories of the region and kick off the festive holiday season.

 The holiday lights festival is coordinated by The Wilder, a group of people who love to share immersive experiences and important messages displayed through art, all in nature.
 They partner with Best Coast Lights who provide the lights and illuminations throughout Rose Park.